jameskong098/cosi104a/HW8/README.md

 ## Overview

-This project performs clustering analysis on a dataset `HW7Portfolio25.csv`, which contains the daily returns of 25 portfolios over 25438 trading days.
+This project performs clustering analysis using PCA on a dataset `HW7Portfolio25.csv`, which contains the daily returns of 25 portfolios over 25438 trading days.
 Additionally, it evaluates the potential of using clustering results to predict the NBER recession index from the dataset `USREC.csv`.

 ## Files